 The last step of the defence system

 You’re about to learn the last step of the defence system, but the best way to do this is to continue with the initial example.
 Remember, before you began your diet you consumed 2000 calories per day, then you reduced your calories to 1500 to lose weight.
 Let’s now say you have completed your diet and you are happy with your weight loss and begin to eat 2000 calories again.
-By this point, all those biological changes have occurred and your metabolism have slowed too which means that you will now be over eating by 500 calories.
+By this point, all those biological changes have occurred and your metabolism has slowed too which means that you will now be overeating by 500 calories.